jesushzv/UFC_Odds/README.md

 * Libraries: Pandas, Numpy, Seaborn, DateTime

 ## Contributors
-This project is a collaboration between @jesushzv and @pontuuseraqui
+This project is a collaboration between @jesushzv and @IvanVC21